 A student who successfully secures support under this scholarship will receive a £10,000 scholarship which will be paid by the University in instalments, one per semester of the course (three full-time and six part-time) subject to these terms and conditions and any further terms and conditions set out in the scholarship funding letter you receive from the University’s finance team.

-In order to qualify for a scholarship, the student must meet the Eligibility Criteria and requirements set out in the Guidance Notes and have completed the application form.
+In order to qualify for a scholarship, the student must meet the Eligibility Criteria and requirements set out in the Guidance Notes and have completed the application form (and provided supporting evidence on request).
 The awarding of scholarships is a competitive process and the scholarships shall be awarded in the University’s sole discretion.

 Changes to study.
 If you change to another course your scholarship may be withdrawn and you may be required to repay sums to the University.